-- your investments may be ‘one off’s’.
+2. Your investments may be ‘one off’s’.
 In other words, you may have received a one time check from the Feds to help you through trying times.
 This does not mean you should gamble it.
 You should only trade with money you can actually afford to lose.
 Ensure you have some viable income stream, not reliant on the market to pave your way to prosperity… not yet, anyway.
 Lose it and weep; no one in the market cares and you will never be compensated for your loss.
-I even talked to kids who took their student loans to put on GME, only to bite the dust.
+I even read about kids who took their student loans to put on GME, only to bite the dust.
 Sad, really.

-- You are on the right track with learning to invest.
-Now make sure you’re taking the right train.
-Training… it’s key to success.
+3. You are on the right track with learning to invest.
+Now make sure you are taking the right train.
+Training… it is key to success.
 Not only a good idea but vital to long term success.
-Beginner’s luck, if you got luck, does not make a successful future in trading.
+Beginner’s luck, if you have it, does not make a successful future in trading.
 You must get training to understand markets, what and how to trade, where the pitfalls are and how to manage your own trading emotions.
 You won’t even know you possess elements of fear, greed and ego until you start trading; amazing really how the market pulls these attributes right out front and center.

-- Before you invest another nickel, stop and consider what I am saying.
+4. Before you invest another nickel, stop and consider what I am saying.
 There are many lures on the market.
-In fact, more crooks than anywhere I’ve ever encountered.
+In fact, more crooks than anywhere I have ever encountered.
 Penny stock promoters can make Jesse James look like Mother Teresa in comparison… just Google ‘pump and dump’.
-They entice you with stunning gains, steal your money and don’t even say “thanks sucker!”.
-And, there’s not a hill of beans you can do about it.
+They entice you with stunning gains, steal your money and don’t even say “thanks sucker!”
+And, there is not a hill of beans you can do about it.
 If it was all a game, fine.
-But this is your money… and your potential future we’re talking about.
+But this is your money… and your potential future we are talking about.